 - Ryobi One+ P5231 Cordless Jigsaw

 To make this review easier for you, I’ve narrowed this down into the best features and specs of each model, as well as a favorite feature of each.
 Let me know of these in the comment section at the bottom of this article.

-Firstly, we’ll start off this cordless jigsaw review by looking at one of the premier models in the class, the DeWalt DCS331B.
+Firstly, we’ll start this cordless jigsaw review by looking at one of the premier models in the class, the DeWalt DCS331B.

 If you’re an experienced woodworker, metalworker – whatever trade you may find yourself an enthusiast of, you’ll be well aware of both the quality and durability of the yellow and black of Dewalt.
-This model of jigsaw is no different in the quality and longevity department, covering a raft of features that I’ll go into within the next section.
+This jigsaw model is no different in the quality and longevity department, covering a raft of features that I’ll go into within the next section.

-This cordless jigsaw features a 20V battery, and is included within DeWalt’s 20V Max battery sharing platform.
-If you’re not too familiar with this, essentially this means you’re able to interchange your 20V batteries with other tools that require this battery – whatever that tool may be.
+This cordless jigsaw features a 20V battery and is included within DeWalt’s 20V Max battery sharing platform.
+If you’re not too familiar with this, essentially, this means you’re able to interchange your 20V batteries with other tools that require this battery – whatever that tool may be.